SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > #### Time: 5 minutes
 > Let's discuss what types of communication media do people prefer.
 Think about the team size,
 > and what would be most convenient way for people to communicate and get updates.
-> You have 5 min to discuss, in groups.
 >
 > > ## Solution
 > >